Pre-planning Schema Migrations

 Cloud token.
 To create a token, follow these instructions.

-Set Up the schema/plan
+Set up the schema/plan

 and schema/plan/approve